Bridgetek/EVE-MCU-BRT_AN_012-Example-FT9XX/README.md

 # Software Implementation

 The application note implements a USB HID class device which can be accessed by a USB host with appropriate driver software.
-The USB device code is implemented in `main.c` and USB HID class specific code is in `keyboard.c`.
+The USB device code is implemented in `main.c` and USB HID class specific code is in `usb_keyboard.c`.
+Control of the screen is performed by `eve_keyboard.c`.
+This includes all the screen layout except the keyboard area which is drawn in the `eve_ui_keyboard` library.
-All virtual keyboard drawing is carried out in the `eve_ui` library which invokes the eve library for low-level control of the FT81X/BT8XX device.
+All virtual keyboard drawing will use aspects of the `eve_ui` library which in-turn invokes the EVE library for low-level control of the BT817 device.

-Keypress events detected on the virtual keyboard will generate “tags” which uniquely represent one keyboard action.
+Keypress events detected on the virtual keyboard will generate "tags" which uniquely represent one keyboard action.
 These tags indicate that a key has been pressed, such as a letter or number key.
-Each tag received will be converted into a HID report and sent to the host via USB.
+Each tag received by the `eve_ui_keyboard` library will be converted into a HID report in `main.c` and sent to the host via USB.

 ## USB Implementation Overview